-This program is a planned sequence of instruction consisting of two occupational completion points.
+This program is a planned sequence of instruction consisting of 2 occupational completion points.

-When offered at the post secondary adult career and technical level, this program is comprised of courses which have been assigned course numbers in the SCNS (Statewide Course Numbering System) in accordance with Section 1007.24 (1), F.S.
+This program is comprised of courses which have been assigned course numbers in the SCNS (Statewide Course Numbering System) in accordance with Section 1007.24 (1), F.S.
 Career and Technical credit shall be awarded to the student on a transcript in accordance with Section 1001.44(3)(b), F.S.

-The following table illustrates the program structure:
+The following table illustrates the post-secondary program structure: